YogitaY/E-Commerce-Sales-Insights/README.md

-# 🛒 Superstore Sales Data Analysis
+# 🛒 E-Commerce Sales Data Analysis

 This project involves analyzing a US Superstore dataset to uncover business insights, understand trends, and provide actionable recommendations for strategic growth using **Power BI**, **Python**, **Excel**, and **SQL**.